amit1436/AJSPIN-WORKBOOK/README.md

 4. Now it will display the final result in descending order and also round off the values to one or two decimal places as desired.
 5. Carbon counter has also been added to count all the peaks and display the total number of 13C peaks.
 6  Click "copy to clipboard" to copy the final result and paste it into your manuscript.

+Why It Is Superior:
+Unlike its predecessors, this tool is:
+1. Platform Independent: Runs in any modern web browser without installation.
+While previous tools like ASPIN runs only in excel also tool like Mnova can be costly for some students.
+2. Visually Integrated: Replaces the static Excel grid of ASpin with a coloured multiplicities sections.
+3. Privacy-Centric: All data is processed client-side; no sensitive chemical data is ever uploaded to a server.
+4. Instant Formatting: Outputs data directly into ACS, RSC, and Wiley formatting styles, reducing "typo" errors in chemical shift and coupling constant (J) reporting.